-The Power industry, including WPD has struggled to significantly increase the levels of minority ethic and female employees within engineering roles, and within the remainder of RIIO-ED1 we are going to critically analyse our employment practices to understand where the blockers to change are and implement strategies to remove them.
+The power industry, including WPD, has struggled to significantly increase the levels of minority ethic and female employees within engineering roles, and within the remainder of RIIO-ED1 we are going to critically analyse our employment practices to identify the barriers to change and implement strategies to remove them.

-We will do this by engaging more widely with our trade union colleagues and through our social obligations strategy to promote WPD as an employer who is a big part of their community, not only as a service provider.
+We will do this by engaging more widely with our Trade Union colleagues and through our social obligations strategy to promote WPD as an employer which is a big part of their community, not only as a service provider.

-Within RIIO-ED2 we will build on this work to reduce the gender pay gap by having the necessary pipelines of females who are ready to move into middle and senior management roles, and to increase our female talent generally.
+Within RIIO-ED2 we will build on this work to reduce the gender pay gap by having the necessary pipelines of females ready to move into middle and senior management roles, and to increase our female talent generally.

-A report entitled "The workforce requirements of the GB electricity network operators during ED2 and beyond" published in March 2021 by The National Skills Academy, highlighted a lack of employee data in relation to ethnicity, and whilst WPD has collected just over 90% of the data in this area, the overall availability of data across the DNOs amounts to only 40%.
-This will make comparing our metrics difficult until such time as we have a good data set.
+A report entitled 'The workforce requirements of the GB electricity network operators during RIIO-ED2 and beyond' published in March 2021 by The National Skills Academy, highlighted a lack of employee data in relation to ethnicity, and whilst WPD has collected just over 90% of the data in this area. the overall availability of data across the DNOs amounts to only 40%.
+This will make comparing our metrics difficult until we have a good data set.